Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 How do you feel about insurance companies using algorithms to deny care to patients?
 What about when, instead of improving access to care, AI systems drive up rejection rates, burdening patients, and squeezing healthcare providers?
 Or what about CVS Health Corporation, a complex healthcare services giant that owns CVS Pharmacy (the largest pharmacy chain in the U.S.), CVS Caremark (a pharmacy benefit manager), Aetna (a major health insurance provider), MinuteClinic (a network of walk-in clinics) as well as Oak Street Health and Signify Health (which are primary and home-based care providers).
 This allows CVS Health to control multiple points in the healthcare delivery chain, enabling data sharing and cost management across its subsidiaries.
 This leaves the patient essentially trapped and forced to pay whatever they charge and take whatever they prescribe.
-This company was projecting revenues of about $400 billion for 2025.
+CVS Health’s revenue for the twelve months ending December 31, 2025, was $402.067B, a 7.85% increase year-over-year.
 (For a deeper dive, I recommend looking up “Break Up Big Medicine Act.)

 How do you feel when you become aware of the many different ways the rich and the powerful grow rich at the expense of others?
 I am not opposed to people doing good and prospering as a result of the value they create.
 What bothers me is when people profit from the oppression of others.
-I find myself wondering more and more about how much human suffering is caused by us, humans.
-By our selfishness and greed and hunger for power and control.
+I find myself wondering more and more about how much human suffering is caused by us, humans, by our selfishness, greed, and hunger for power and control.

 With this in mind, let us consider Jesus’ earthly ministry.